yachoukh/MCW-Line-of-business-application-migration/Whiteboard design session/WDS trainer guide - Line of Business Application Migration.md

     - For Cassandra databases, once again there is no assessment tool specialized to this scenario.
 Existing Cassandra databases can be migrated to Cassandra running in Azure VMs, or preferable to Azure Cosmos DB, which provides Cassandra compatibility together with the advantages of a fully-managed service.

-2.  **Design:** How can Fabrikam identify dependencies between their existing servers?
+2. How can Fabrikam identify dependencies between their existing servers?
 How can they use this information in their migration planning?

-    **Solution:** Azure Migrate dependency visualization provides in-depth analysis of processes and network dependencies for each assessed VM.
+    Azure Migrate dependency visualization provides in-depth analysis of processes and network dependencies for each assessed VM.
 It is extremely useful for identifying non-obvious network dependencies, such as Kerberos, DNS, certificate revocation checks, and so on.

     ![Azure portal screenshot showing the Azure Migrate dependency visualization](images/dependency_visualization.png)